VisTrails/VisTrails/doc/usersguide/controlflow.rst

 .. topic:: Next Step!

-  Now, select the ``MplPlot`` module and open its configuration dialog.
-Inside it, add two input ports of type ``ListOfElements``: "InputList" and "X_Values".
-Also, copy the code listed below, in order to create the necessary information for the 2D plot, into the source text area and save your changes using the ``OK`` button.
+  Now, select the ``MplSource`` module and open its configuration dialog.
+Inside it, add two input ports of type ``List``: "InputList" and "X_Values".
+Also, copy the code listed below, in order to create the necessary information for the 2D plot, into the source text area and save your changes.

 .. code-block:: python

    subplot(212)

    dashes = [1, 3]
-   list1 = self.getInputFromPort("InputList")
-   list2 = self.getInputFromPort("X_values")
-   list3 = []
+   xaxis = []

-   for i in xrange(len(list1)):
+   for i in xrange(len(InputList)):
-       list3.append(list2[i][1])
+       xaxis.append(X_values[i][1])

-   l, = plot(list3, list1, marker="o", markerfacecolor="red",
+   l, = plot(xaxis, InputList, marker="o", markerfacecolor="red",
              markersize=7, label="IsoSurface Areas", linewidth=1.5)

    l.set_dashes(dashes)

 .. topic:: Next Step!

-  Next, edit the ``PythonSource`` module by adding an output port "List" of type ``ListOfElements``, copying the following code to the source text area, and saving these changes.
+  Next, edit the ``PythonSource`` module by adding an output port "result" of type ``List``, copying the following code to the source text area, and saving these changes.
 The code will create a range of contour values that we will use as our input list.

 .. code-block:: python